nasa-itc/generic_thruster/README.md

 * uint8, percentage of full thrust, 0-100
 * uint16, 0xBEEF

+# Running the Application
+1. Run NOS3
+1. Send the command to enable the thrusters
+1. Send command(s) to set thruster (0 to 3) to a percentage of full thrust
+1. Observe the spacecraft reacts and rotates and/or translates.

 # Configuration
 The various configuration parameters available for each portion of the component are captured below.